Freshman Student Admission

 The application deadline for priority scholarship consideration is December 15 of the student’s senior year in high school.
 The official admission deadline date for any semester is the first day of class of that semester.

 It is free and easy to apply online (umdearborn.edu/apply), and students may check the application status online.
-Paper applications may also be obtained in the Office of Admissions and Orientation or printed from the website.

 Official high school transcripts are needed at the time of application for freshman admission.
 Students seeking admission to UM-Dearborn that took coursework from other institutions of higher learning must also submit official transcripts from all previous institutions.
 Official corrections made to transcripts by previous schools, whether high schools, colleges, or universities, must be submitted to the University no later than six months after the first day of classes.
 Students whose final official transcripts are not received will have a hold placed on their student account which prevents course registration for future semesters.